 Sample Rate: 44.1 kHz

 Audio files can be uploaded via the Library web uploader, Contributor web uploader, or incoming FTP.
-If you upload an audio file in a format that PhotoShelter for Brands does not understand, and your subscription offers full file support, your audio file will be uploaded as a generic file.
-If your subscription does not offer full file support, your file will not upload.
+If you upload an audio file in a format that PhotoShelter for Brands does not support, your audio file will be uploaded as a generic file.

 Audio files will display with an audio file icon: